Gay marriage advocates get victories in Kansas, South Carolina

 CHARLESTON S.C./WASHINGTON Gay marriage advocates won another two victories on Wednesday as the U.S. Supreme Court allowed Kansas to become the 33rd U.S. state where same-sex couples can wed and a federal judge struck down South Carolina's ban.

 The high court declined a request from Kansas officials to block U.S. District Court Judge Daniel Crabtree's Nov.
-4 ruling that struck down the state's gay marriage ban as a violation of the U.S. Constitution's guarantee of equal protection under the law.
+4 ruling that struck down the state's gay marriage ban as a violation of the U.S. Constitution.

 Two of the nine justices, conservatives Antonin Scalia and Clarence Thomas, said in the brief court order they would have granted the stay.

-In Charleston, U.S. District Judge Richard Gergel ruled that South Carolina is bound by an earlier regional federal appeals court decision that struck down Virginia's similar law.
-Gergel said his decision will not take effect for one week to allow South Carolina time to appeal.
+In Charleston, U.S. District Judge Richard Gergel ruled that South Carolina is bound by an earlier federal appeals court decision striking down Virginia's similar law.
+Gergel's decision will not take effect for one week, allowing South Carolina time to appeal.

-That could allow same-sex couples to file for marriage licenses or in some cases begin receiving them starting on Nov.
-20 if the state is unable to obtain a further delay via the courts.
+That could allow gay couples to file for marriage licenses or begin receiving them starting Nov.
+20 if the state cannot obtain a further delay through the courts.

-"We're ecstatic," said Colleen Condon, 44, who filed the lawsuit heard by Gergel after she and fiancée Nichols Bleckley, 43, were denied a marriage license in Charleston last month.
+"We're ecstatic," said Colleen Condon, 44, who filed the lawsuit heard by Gergel after she and her fiancée were denied a marriage license in Charleston last month.

 South Carolina Attorney General Alan Wilson, a Republican, said he would appeal Wednesday's ruling.

-"We believe this office has an obligation to defend state law as long as we have a viable path to do so," Wilson said.

-Wednesday's court actions follow other decisions last week rejecting bans in Missouri and West Virginia.
-The rulings are the latest in a series across the nation in which federal district courts have thrown out bans.
+Wednesday's court actions follow decisions last week rejecting bans in Missouri and West Virginia, the latest in a series of such federal district court rulings across the nation.

-Although gay marriage advocates have had the upper hand in the legal battle over the past year, the landscape changed last week when a Cincinnati-based regional federal appeals court became the first to uphold gay marriage bans.
+Although gay marriage advocates have had the advantage in the courts over the past year, the landscape changed last week when a Cincinnati-based federal appeals court became the first to uphold gay marriage bans.

-That decision by the 6th Circuit U.S. Court of Appeals backing bans in four states created a split within the courts and increased the chances the Supreme Court will rule once and for all on whether states have the right to ban gay marriage.
+That decision by the 6th Circuit U.S. Court of Appeals backing four states' bans created a split within the courts, increasing the chances the Supreme Court will rule once and for all on whether states can ban gay marriage.

-The high court has so far declined to take up any cases that would lead to a definitive ruling on gay marriage.
-In October, it allowed gay marriage to proceed in five states when it refused to hear appeals in seven cases.
+The high court has declined to take up cases that would lead to a definitive ruling on gay marriage, allowing gay marriage to proceed in five states when it refused to hear appeals in seven cases in October.

+Also on Wednesday, a federal judge in Mississippi heard arguments in a case brought by plaintiffs seeking to end that state's gay marriage ban.

+U.S. District Judge Carlton W. Reeves said he will decide "as soon as possible" whether to grant a preliminary injunction against the ban.

 BORDEAUX Sharp spring frosts are damaging production in some of France's most famous winemaking regions, including Champagne, Bordeaux and Burgundy, posing a threat to growers' incomes.